-15th-17th century western European art, patronage practices in Italy and France, modern French art and the Parisian avant-garde, comparative art and religion, western European literary tradition from 17th-21st century, issues of identity, power, race, market economics and role of cultural institutions in framing the arts, sociology of art
+15th-17th century western European art and patronage practices in Italy and France, modern French art and the Parisian avant-garde, western European literary tradition from 17th-21st century, issues of identity, power, race, market economics and the arts, sociology of art, adult art education, critical museology

 HUMN 1210 - Introduction to Humanities: Art and Music 1